 Taaleri Bioindustry – impact through the replacement of fossil and virgin raw materials and the promotion of circular economy

-Bioindustry Fund I measured impact in 2022
+Bioindustry Fund I measured impact in 2024

-• Carbon handprint 131.7 tCO2e
+• Carbon handprint 302 tCO₂e

-• Renewable and recycled raw materials: 93.9%
+• Renewable raw materials: 75%

-• 100% of investment targets are committed to following good governance practices and minimum social safeguards (UNGP, UNGC, ILO, OECD))
+• 100% of investment targets are committed to following good governance practices and minimum social safeguards (UNGP, UNGC, ILO, OECD)

 Taaleri Real Estate – impact through affordable and energy-efficient housing